AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 Didn’t Emily beg us to “dwell in possibility” ?

-Is it too late to say I didn’t see the name of Jamal’s
+Is it too late to pretend I didn’t notice Jamal’s

-next song until crow’s wings darkened the day’s
+next song before crow’s wings darkened the day’s